NHAS/reverse_ssh/README.md

 ## Foreground vs Background

 By default, clients will run in the background then the parent process will exit, the child process will be given the parent processes stdout/stderr so you will be able to see output.
 If you need to debug your client, use the `--foreground` flag.

+## Auto-Proxy Detection (Windows)

+Standalone clients support `--auto-proxy` to auto-detect proxy settings from the Windows registry (HKCU WinINET `ProxyServer`).
+This can also be baked in at build time via `link --auto-proxy`.
+When multiple WinINET entries are configured, the client prefers the entry matching the target transport (`http`/`ws` use the HTTP proxy first; `https`/`tls`/`wss` use the Secure/HTTPS proxy first; raw SSH uses generic entries first) and then falls back through the remaining detected proxies before standard `*_PROXY` environment variables.
+If WinINET proxying is disabled (`ProxyEnable=0`) but `ProxyServer` still contains entries, those entries are not used as the primary proxy; they are only tried as fallbacks after the direct or explicitly configured connection fails.
+Only manual proxy settings are supported (no PAC/WPAD).

 # Donations, Support, or Giving Back